 Start to Cane Gully Road

 As I ran down the trail in the first position, I tried to keep focused on moving efficiently.
-However, I found my legs kept pushing forward on the pace.
+However, I found my legs kept pushing forward at that pace.
 The 50-degree weather at the start was throwing me off.
 I thought about just walking for a few minutes to reset my effort.
 Instead, I elected to keep going to see how things would play out.
-The first aid station was at mile 5, which I reached in just about 45-minutes.
+The first aid station was at mile 5, which I reached in just about 45 minutes.
 I had no need for anything this early, so I said a quick hello to Nathan and Karen and moved on through.

 Cane Gully to Hwy 17A

 Around mile 9, I came off the trail and onto Cane Gully Road.
-The next two miles were a combination of dirt and paved road.
-The harder surface was a necessary detour around a section of trail that had been washed out in last Octobers floods.
+The next two miles were a combination of dirt and paved roads.
+The harder surface was a necessary detour around a section of trail that had been washed out in last October’s floods.
 It was shortly after stepping onto the dirt road that the first two 50k runners caught and passed me.
-In 9-miles, they had made up a mile on me, and I was moving at about an 8:30 min/mile pace.
-Judging by how quick they moved around me, these two guys had to have been clocking close to sub 7:30 miles.
+In 9 miles, they had made up a mile on me, and I was moving at about an 8:30 min/mile pace.
+Judging by how quickly they moved around me, these two guys had to have been clocking close to sub 7:30 miles.

 About a mile later I entered the Cane Gully aid station.
 Nicole was waiting for me there with Samuel and our dog Denali.
-It was just over 90-minutes into the race, 10.9 miles.
+It was just over 90 minutes into the race, 10.9 miles.
 By now I could tell that the cool temperatures were all but a thing of the past.
-I soaked by buff and arm coolers in ice water, refilled on water and Tailwind, pulled my Picky Bar out of my pack and started back down the trail.
+I soaked my buff and arm coolers in ice water, refilled on water and Tailwind, pulled my Picky Bar out of my pack, and started back down the trail.